sbseltzer/jasperfy/README.md

 Each directory contains, at the very least, a `README.md` file to explain its purpose and any important details to be aware of.

+Clone or download this project and use it as a template for your game.
+There are some project configuration options in `build/project.lua`.
+This project provides `src/game.c` and `include/game.h` as starting points for editing code.
+You can always discard these and use your own if you like.
+Continue reading for more details on the implications of changing these.

-## File Locations
+## File Names/Locations

-I use orx's bootstrap registration to add the base directory of this project as a default search path for config files.
-I do this because I prefer keeping versioned game content (such as config files) outside of the bin folder.
+The `src/game.c` file uses orx's bootstrap registration to add the base directory of this project as a default search path for config files.
+I prefer keeping versioned game content (such as config files) outside of the folder, but you're welcome to do otherwise.
 By default the built executable name is `Game.exe`, hence the `Game.ini` in the base directory of this project.

+You can move the `.ini` file to the `bin` directory and it will still work.
+At the time of writing this, if a matching `.ini` exists in both the base directory and next to the executable, the one next to the executable will be chosen.

-If you don't like your executable/config file to be named `Game`, simply edit the `build/project.lua` file.
+You can also modify the name of your executable/config file to be named something other than `Game`.
+Simply edit the `build/project.lua` file.
 It's as easy as editing a variable.

-You can also move the `.ini` file to the bin directory and it will still work.
-At the time of writing this, if a matching `.ini` exists in both the base directory and next to the executable, the one next to the executable will be chosen.

 ## Notes on .gitignore and .hgignore